Piper0007/YAFN-Banana-Edition/API/Classes/Note.md

 # Note

 ## Description
-A class that contains the properties for notes to function
+A class that contains the properties for notes to function<br>
+The class also contains all of the properties of a [Sprite](Sprite.md)
 ## Properties
 | Name : Type | Description |
 |-------------|-------------|